Folkestone Groomers Directory

 Maintain your Terrier's coat shape with weekly rolling and routine brushing, and plan professional trims ahead of the wetter, windier coastal months.
 This ensures your dog stays comfortable and easy to clean throughout Kent's challenging autumn and winter weather.

-Whether you choose hand-stripping or clipping, the key is working with a qualified professional who understands Terrier coats and prioritises your dog's comfort throughout the grooming process.
+Whether you choose hand-stripping or clipping, the key is working with a qualified professional who understands terrier coats and prioritises your dog's comfort throughout the grooming process.

 Find Professional Dog Groomers in Folkestone